-Diana has served as Director of Water and Community Development (ADEC) since 2008 and oversees all aspects of the organization.
-Diana started working with International Rural Water Association (IRWA) in early 2007 in the construction and supervision of the Water Treatment Plant for Marcala, La Paz, Honduras.
-She is a founding member and Past President of the Rotary Club of Marcala, and has supervised and executed over 15 projects in water and basic sanitation in rural areas of the department of La Paz in partnership with various U.S.A.
-Rotary clubs.
-Prior to joining ADEC, she served as Chief of Public Works of the Municipality of the city of Marcala from 2004 to 2006.
+Diana has been the Director of Water and Community Water Development (ADEC) since 2008 and oversees all aspects of the organization.
+Diana started working with the Rural Water Association International (IRWA) in early 2007 in the construction and supervision of the Water Treatment Plant for Marcala, La Paz, Honduras.
+She is a founding member and former president of the Rotary Club of Marcala, has supervised and executed more than 15 basic water and sanitation projects in rural areas of the department of La Paz, in collaboration with several Rotary clubs in the United States.
+Before joining ADEC, I have served as Head of Public Works of the Municipality of the city of Marcala from 2004 to 2006.

 Elías Enrique Mejía Orellana

 Elías is a Circuit Rider who gives ongoing technical assistance to 65 communities in Santa Elena, Yarula, Santa Ana, Opatoro, Cabañas municipalities in the department of La Paz, Marcala, Honduras.
 He visits these communities at least once a month to ensure continued water quality in these systems.
 He also provides training to the Water Boards in management, operation, maintenance, plumbing, and chlorination.
 His work benefits to around 32,500 people.